JuliaGtk/Gtk4.jl/docs/src/manual/layout.md

 ## GtkBox

-The simplest layout widget is the `GtkBox`.
+The layout widget used most often is `GtkBox`.
 It is one-dimensional and can be either be horizontally or vertical aligned.
 ```julia
 win = GtkWindow("New title")
 hbox = GtkBox(:h)  # :h makes a horizontal layout, :v a vertical layout